Ejenaka/PostWriter/README.md

-# PostWriter
+# Post Writer
-## An ASP.NET MVC application, that allows you publish your own posts.
+## An ASP.NET MVC application, that allows you to publish your own posts.

 View of the **main** page:
 ![Image of the application](https://i.ibb.co/mTzRfmQ/postwriter.png)